mrjo118/FractalAssignment/README.md

 =================
 A simple fractal drawing program for windows with save and export functions and colour cycling

-Requirements: Windows Vista or above
+System Requirements: Windows Vista or above with .Net Framework 4.5

 Created by Joshua Chan